It can be daunting doing a local SEO audit without having a decent reference that you can go down the line with.

 Don’t think too hard about SEO beyond putting in a targeted keyword.
 Remember your title tag is more like a headline, optimize it for the highest CTR and consider putting the business’s phone # in there.

 Use hyphens instead of pipes to separate phrases.

 Use Screaming Frog to dig up any duplicate title tags.

-When you inherit a client site with a less-than-optimal permalinks you’ll have to make a judgement call.
+When you inherit a client site with less-than-optimal permalinks, you’ll have to make a judgment call.
 Is it worse enough that you’ll need to change the architecture and endure the temporary traffic drops that come from that or are their problems just minor and you can let it go?